Gálvez the Unsung Hero of the American Revolution - Let's Make Him Sing!

 A showcase performance with the first two scenes, with singers handpicked by Mary Carol Warwick, and Paul Boyd at the piano, was held at Rice Univerity on 5 April 2017 (see poster below).

-The second showcase performance with the world premiere of scenes 3 and 4 will take place on Tue 30 Oct.
+The second showcase performance with the world premiere of scenes 3 and 4 took place on Tue 30 Oct.
 2018 at Rice University's Shepherd School of Music, Hirsch Orchestra Rehearsal Hall.
 Stay tuned!

 Los Granaderos y Damas de Gálvez, an organisation founded in 1973, cherishes the memory of Bernao de Gálvez and educates the public on the Spanish contribution to American independence.